suriya2365/suriya2365/README.md

 Laziness is just creativity waiting for efficiency\
 About Me:
-- Like to game and watch anime
+- Like to play badminton and video games
 - I love cats